 If you file a non-U.S. tax return

-- If you filed an income tax return with Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands, you may provide a signed copy of your income tax return that was filed with the relevant tax authority.
-If we question the accuracy of the information on the signed copy of the income tax return, you must also provide us with a copy of the tax account information issued by the relevant tax authority before verification can be completed.
+• A tax filer who filed an income tax return with a tax authority other than the IRS may provide a signed copy of his or her income tax return that was filed with the relevant tax authority.
+However, if we question the accuracy of the information on the signed copy of the income tax return, the tax filer must provide us with a copy of the tax account information issued by the relevant tax authority before verification can be completed.

 If you amended your tax return